-In 2015 the German Ministry for Environment, Nature Conservation, Building and Nuclear Safety (BMUB) established the NDC Support Cluster in the framework of its International Climate Initiative (IKI) to support developing countries in a timely and comprehensive manner with the implementation of their nationally determined contributions (NDCs).
+In 2015 the German Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety (BMU) established the NDC Support Cluster in the framework of its International Climate Initiative (IKI) to support developing countries in a timely and comprehensive manner with the implementation of their nationally determined contributions (NDCs).

 Through currently seven projects with a total funding volume of approximately EUR 56 million, ten climate and development implementing partners coordinate their activities to allocate resources effectively and efficiently in 27 selected partner countries.
 The NDC Cluster operates in full cooperation with the NDC Partnership.